awslabs/aws-iot-core-accelerators/accelerators/remote_monitoring/README.md

 - Wait atleast 120 seconds before sending next error.
 - Store data on IoT Analytics, so we can analyze sensor performance using QuickSight.

-## EAN Accelerator Use Case
+## Remote Monitoring Accelerator Use Case

 Imagine we have equipment in the lab that we want to monitor for performance.
 We can load the data to the cloud and use IoT Events to quickly monitor for abnormal performance.
 If abnormal perfomance is detected (5 consecutive bad data), an SNS message is sent.
-If the device does not send data for 120 seconds, notify user vis SNS.
+If the device does not send data for 120 seconds, notify user via SNS.

 Finally, individual records are stored in IoT Analytics with a time stamp so that we can analyze the dataset using QuickSight.